 Renardo (Rick) Hicks, Stevens & Lee law firm.

 Nice article.
-It has enough information but is not overwhelming to the lay reader. — John Messmer, M.D.
+It has enough information, but is not [too] overwhelming for the lay reader. — John Messmer, M.D.